CHAPTER 2 The MAISON

 2.3 - SAVOIR FAIRE

 The Sarafane pieces are supple in structure, allowing the wearer freedom of movement.
-The Perlé technique creates Russian-inspired beadwork, where each tiny bead of the borders is fashioned entirely by hand.
+The Perlé technique creates Russian-inspired beadwork where each tiny bead of the borders is entirely fashioned by hand.